hashicorp/terraform/website/docs/cli/commands/plan.html.md

 [running Terraform in automation](https://learn.hashicorp.com/tutorials/terraform/automate-terraform?in=terraform/automation&utm_source=WEBSITE&utm_medium=WEB_IO&utm_offer=ARTICLE_PAGE&utm_content=DOCS).

-If you run `terraform plan` without the `-out=FILE` option then it will create a _speculative plan_, which is a description of a the effect of the plan but without any intent to actually apply it.
+If you run `terraform plan` without the `-out=FILE` option then it will create a _speculative plan_, which is a description of the effect of the plan but without any intent to actually apply it.

 In teams that use a version control and code review workflow for making changes